arosenkranz/scenarios/ui-component-docs/step1.md

 With this in place, we now allow users to call the `<Button>` component as either a `<button>` or an `<a>` depending on the existence of the `href` prop.

+## Test Component

 Let's see how it looks!
-Let's import it into our `App.jsx` file with the following import statement:
+Let's import it into the `App.jsx` file with the following import statement:

 <pre class="file" data-filename="./src/App.jsx" data-target="insert" data-marker="#step-1_1">import { Button } from './components/Button';
 </pre>